 This Side Up expense coverage.
 Expenses include wages, sending samples, travel and various office costs.

-total shipping costs from Kigali to Rotterdam.
-We fill our containers with as much coffee as we can to keep these costs to a minimum.
+total shipping costs from Kigali, through customs and to our warehouse.
+We fill our containers with as much coffee as we can or hitchhike with other importers to keep these costs to a minimum.

 "Red berries aroma and taste.
 Think of cherries, red cranberries, red currant.
 Its calm floral sweetness gets more noticeable while it cools down and starts to receive honey aroma and taste.
 Medium body."